 Q. Do you provide parking?

 A. No, however there are several places to park near our location.
-There is a parking lot behind the Rainbow Market, just down the street from us, that charges $12.00 for the day.
-Another lot, located at North Market and Church Street, charges $1.00 per half hour.
+There is a parking lot behind the Rainbow Market, just down the street from us.
+Another lot is located at North Market and Church Street.
 Most meters have a two hour time limit and would expire before the tour ends.